openequella/openequella.github.io/guides/AdvancedScriptingGuide.md

 ## Advanced scripting control examples

-The EQUELLA Integration Pack contains a number of exported Advanced Scripting controls (*.asc files) that you can import and modify.
+The openEquella Integration Pack contains a number of exported Advanced Scripting controls (*.asc files) that you can import and modify.

 #### To access the Institution Manager
-1. Enter the complete EQUELLA URL to your institution with ‘/institutions.do?method=admin’ appended to the URL (e.g. ‘<http://equella.myinstitution.edu/logon.do>’ would become ‘<http://equella.myinstitution.edu/institutions.do?method=admin>’).
+1. Enter the complete openEquella URL to your institution with ‘/institutions.do?method=admin’ appended to the URL (e.g. ‘<http://equella.myinstitution.edu/logon.do>’ would become ‘<http://equella.myinstitution.edu/institutions.do?method=admin>’).
-2. Log in using the EQUELLA server administrator password.
+2. Log in using the openEquella server administrator password.
 3. Selecting the Downloads tab to display the Downloads page.
 4. Select the Download the Integration Pack link and download the equella-integration-pack.zip file.